Jean Marie.

 “Jean Marie.”

-“Tell me something about her,” I said.
+“Tell me something about her,” I prompted.
 “Your first date, maybe.”

-His eyes drifted to a time before electronics—before dating apps, before speed, before dopamine and distraction hollowed out attention and satisfaction.
+His eyes drifted somewhere far away—to a time before electronics, before dating apps, before speed, before dopamine and distraction hollowed out attention and satisfaction.

-“I think I will,” I replied, smiling, leaning into listen.
+“I think I will,” I replied, smiling and leaning in to listen.

 “The moment I saw her, I knew I was in love.”

-“I told her,” he said.
+“I told her,” he went on.
 “I said, ‘This may sound forward, but you’re the one I want to marry.’”

-"And I knew then, I could not live life with out her in it, it would never be the same."
+“And I knew then, I could not live life without her in it, it would never be the same, after knowing her.”

-“I’ve never met anyone like her,” he said.
+“I’ve never met anyone like her,” a smile forming on his lips.
 “Not then.
 Not now.”

 “I worshipped the ground she walked on.”